 Build a Projector Mount – Interface with Architecture

 I’ve been doing projector installations on the fly for quite awhile, and have seen just about every method out there.
-For portability and speed, nothing beats a thick metal plate, with holes drilled in it where the projector mount screws align, and some easy to find hardware.
-In the middle of the plate, put a standard tripod-nut.
-I use JB Weld to glue this to the back of the plate.
-Then, you can easily attach a Manfrotto superclamp and from there, to what’s called a pipe clamp.
+For portability and speed, nothing beats a thick steel plate, with holes drilled in it where the projector mount screws align, and some easy to find hardware.
+In the middle of the plate, I put a standard tripod nut or bolt (1/4″).
+If its a nut, use JB Weld to glue the nut to the back of the plate, after drilling through of course.
+Then, you can easily attach a Manfrotto super clamp and from there, to a a pipe clamp.
+Or to a tripod, or any standard lighting/photography gear (arms, ball heads, security camera mounts, etc. they all use 1/4″ screws).

 The key to all this is the plate.
-Most sub-10lb projectors can get by with just two of their screws holding the projector up.
-Build an X or a triangle if you need more.
+Most sub-10lb projectors can get by with just two of their screws holding the projector up, assuming you’re hanging the projector horizontal or close to it.
+Build an X or a triangle if you need something stronger.
 On my 4200 lumen projector, I build an “X” to hit all 4 mounts, with a tripod-sized bolt holding it together in the middle.
 Not only is this WAY cheaper than the “ceiling mount” junk out there, its also low-profile, allowing the projector to fit in its original case by just unscrewing it like you would a camera to a tripod.

 The manfrotto clamp